cefjoeii/delete-fb-group-posts/README.md

 WAIT SECONDS=2
 ```

 As you can see from the code, there is a URL.
-Change the it to your group's URL
+Change it to your group's URL

 Hit **Save As & Close** button.
 Rename the script to something like **www.iim** Make sure you got that extension correctly as well.